arcanteus/arcanteus/README.md

 ### .init
-Hi, I'm Canberk Duman.
+Hi, I'm Canberk Duman(22 y.o.), GNU/Linux System Administrator at OYAS, Software Dev. and DevOps enthusiast.
 You can check my professional experiences on my LinkedIn [profile](https://www.linkedin.com/in/canberkduman/).

 ### .code
 I use GitHub my hobby projects or sharin' some examples with using and learning new technologies.
 Mostly use GitLab or my working company's private Git systems.